Managing special occasions

 Let yourself be sad

-It’s normal to feel sad someone you love isn’t there for Christmas or a special occasion, so don’t be hard on yourself.
+It’s normal to feel sad when someone you love isn’t there for Christmas or a special occasion, so don’t be hard on yourself.

 - find a quiet place to remember all the good things about the person